c-marieeee/covertwo/README.md

 ## The Problem

 Most enterprise macOS environments can block malicious **domains** through tools like Cisco Umbrella or Carbon Black.
-These are good tools.
-But threat actors know this — they rotate domains constantly.
-What changes far less often is the IP address behind the infrastructure.

-Umbrella doesn't offer IP-level blocking.
-Carbon Black doesn't fill that gap on macOS either.
 That means even with best-in-class DNS security in place, a machine can still reach a known-malicious IP directly — bypassing every domain-based control you have.

 CoverTwo was built to fix that.
 It maintains a centrally managed, continuously synced IP blocklist enforced at the network layer via macOS Packet Filter (PF).
 If your DNS tooling is the first safety, CoverTwo is the second — hence the name.